 Food, Glorious Food #

 Mallorca is no slouch when it comes to choices in food possibilities.
 What better way to spend a dreary day then munching your way through one (or more!) of Palma’s indoor markets.
 With three to opt from, you’re sure to get a little bit of everything you love without breaking the bank.
 The Mercat d’Olivar is a hop-skip from the train station in Palma, and a great place to start.
 If you’ve not had your fill there, head to the relatively new Mercado Gastronómico San Juan in the modernist s’Escorxador cultural and commercial centre where you can feast on rustic local pintxos followed by a sophisticated plate of oysters washed down with local vermut.
-Then make your way back to the Mercat de Santa Catalina is for more tapas and enjoy the scene as locals go about their day buying up fresh flowers and ingredients for that night’s meal.
+Then make your way back to the Mercat de Santa Catalina for more tapas and enjoy the scene as locals go about their day buying up fresh flowers and ingredients for that night’s meal.

 While most of our favorites have shuttered due to COVID, others have popped up.
 If the thought of all that moving around makes your feet ache, why not stop into one of Mallorca’s many top-rated restaurants and make an afternoon of it.
 Many restaurants still continue the Spanish tradition of offering a three-course midday meal at cut rate prices.
 While the venue may be closed inside, you can order take-away or dine under a tent outside.

 Affordable Mallorca Tip: Even some of the Michelin-star restaurants offer a menu del dia, and whilst it is not exactly cheap eats, it is a lovely indulgence that won’t wreck your budget.
 Please post a photo of yourself at one of these restaurants and tag us on IG @AffordableMallorca.